Daraa offensive (February–June 2017): Initial rebel gains

 On 12 February 2017, two suicide bombers from Hayat Tahrir al-Sham, at least one of them a Jordanian foreign fighter, launched two car bombs at Syrian Army positions in the Al-Manshiyah district of southern Daraa city.
-Syrian government sources reported that both vehicles were destroyed before they could reach their target, while the rebel coalition Al-Bunyan al-Marsous (BM) claimed four government fighters were killed.
+Syrian government sources reported that both vehicles were destroyed before they could reach their target, while the rebel coalition al-Bunyan al-Marsous Operations Room (BM) claimed four government fighters were killed.
 The frontlines in the city were lined with fortifications, and the rebels did not make any gains.
 The Army launched artillery and "Elephant" lob bombs at rebel positions after they repelled the assault.

 On 13 February, the rebels claimed to have captured several buildings in Manshiyah.
 After the rebel advance, the Russian Air Force conducted dozens of airstrikes on rebel positions in Daraa.
 The next day, the Army launched a counter-attack that they said resulted in the recapture of several points in Manshiyah.
 By 14 February BM had claimed to have captured significant territory, including Manshiyah Mosque, and that Hezbollah and National Defense Force reinforcements arrived in the city.

 On 15 February, Tahrir al-Sham fighters captured some areas in the northeastern part of Manshiyah; however, later in the day the Army said it had recaptured all of the lost points and launched a counter-offensive capturing the eastern part of the district.
 According to Farhan Haq, deputy spokesman for the UN Secretary General, over 9,000 civilians fled the city of Daraa as of 15 February.
 By 17 February, pro-government sources had reported 36 deaths on the pro-government side, including one Iranian and eleven officers, and the next day BM announced the successful completion of the “First Phase” of its offensive.